Dev-EndLess/Node-JS/part-2/README.md

 ## Information about this Repo
 <ol>
-<li>how to read/write/update/delete file with node
+<li>How to read/write/update/delete file with node
-<li>how to create directory
+<li>How to create directory
-<li>how to check if a file or directory exists
+<li>How to check if a file or directory exists
 <li>Piping data
-<li>async example, fsPromises
+<li>Async example, fsPromises
-<li>path modules
+<li>Path modules
 </ol>